glavabreairseas/LovelacePM/README.md

 To get instructions on how to use this automation for viscous corrections, check out:

 ```
-from LovelacePM import *
+from src.LovelacePM import *
-from LovelacePM.documentation import *
+from src.LovelacePM.documentation import *

 help(xfoil_visc)
 help(polar_correction)